Château de Flaugergues: Interiors and furniture

+The library houses a series of ancient scientific instruments.

+The Eagle’s room features an exceptional mural decoration on the theme of the Campaign of Egypt created in 1990 by the artist Diane de Montbron.

 Wine

 Since Roman times, vines have been grown on this spot.
 A descendant of Jean-Baptiste Colbert now produces the Flaugergues wine.
 It is part of the Mejanelle, one of the twelve terroirs of the Coteaux du Languedoc AOC.